scottish-government-design-system/designsystem.gov.scot/components/error-message/index.md

 ## Website analytics

-To understand the incidence of validation error messages, they can be tracked through the original page path, the error text, and a data attribute showing the type of error, for example <code>data-form="error-postcode"</code>
+To understand the incidence of validation error messages, they can be tracked through the original page path, the error text, and a data attribute showing the type of error.

+The data attribute is added automatically by the [Design System's "tracking" script](/get-started/tracking/#error-message).